A Beginner’s Guide to Setting Boundaries in Relationships

 Licensed Professional Counselor in Missouri

-Get practice creating and setting boundaries in relationships with the Healthy Boundaries Starter Kit
+Learn what boundaries you need and get practice setting boundaries in your relationships with the Healthy Boundaries Starter Kit here.

 Disclaimer: No one deserves abuse.
 If you are in physical danger, please seek more immediate help before setting boundaries in unsafe relationships.
 (Learn how to create a safety plan here.)